 For many people, philanthropy is an important part of their everyday life.
 If you are one of those people, your charity does not have to end when you are gone.
 On the contrary, with careful planning, your charitable gifting can continue long past the time of your death.
 For that to occur, you will need to work closely with an experienced estate planning attorney to incorporate charitably gifting strategies and tools into your estate plan.
-In the meantime, the Coral Gables estate planning attorneys at Stivers Law discuss some common ways to include charity in your estate plan.
+In the meantime, the Knoxville estate planning attorneys at Stivers Law discuss some common ways to include charity in your estate plan.

 The Joy of Charitable Gifting